 The aerial survey was undertaken by Canterbury Aviation flying a Cessna 180 on 26 May 2021.
-Canterbury Aviation had new cameras mounted on the underside of the aircraft used in previous king shag aerial surveys.
+Canterbury Aviation had new cameras mounted on the underside of the aircraft than used in previous king shag aerial surveys.
 The resulting high-definition, vertical aerial images of the colonies and adjacent areas were stitched together to produce single large images of each colony and their wider surroundings.
-These composite images were huge, ranging from just under 160 Mpx (White Rocks) to over 2,878 Mpx (Duffers Reef).
+These composite images were large files, ranging from just under 160 Mpx (White Rocks) to over 2,878 Mpx (Duffers Reef).
 In some of them there was poor control during stitching, with smearing along the stitched boundaries.
 Fortunately, the nesting areas were unaffected, so this problem did not adversely impact subsequent counting.
-Canterbury Aviation are sensitive about the IP of their technology, and so have been unwilling to provide further details of the camera, flight path and stitching methodology used.
+Canterbury Aviation are sensitive about the IP of their technology, and were unwilling to provide further details of the camera, flight path and stitching methodology used.

-Kuru Pongi was surveyed on 15 October 2021 using a DJI FC3170 camera mounted on a DJI Mavic Air 2 drone to obtain images of the colony around the time of peak breeding.
-Four 9-

-Mpx images were selected from among those taken to provide both vertical and oblique views of the colony.
+Kuru Pongi/North Trio was surveyed by MB on 15 October 2021 using a DJI FC3170 camera mounted on a DJI Mavic Air 2 drone to obtain images of the colony around the time of peak breeding.
+Four 9-Mpx images were selected from among those taken to provide both vertical and oblique views of the colony.